sjparkinson/uncomplicated.systems/_posts/2018-06-19-docker-0111-docker-compose.md

 It'll have a web process running the application, and a database of some sort.
 We'll call the collection of these two processes the _system_.

-If we take a look at the [best pratices for writing a Dockerfile](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#decouple-applications), we find there's a whole section on decoupling applications.
+If we take a look at the [best practices for writing a Dockerfile](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#decouple-applications), we find there's a whole section on decoupling applications.

 > Each container should have only one concern.
 Decoupling applications into multiple containers makes it easier to scale horizontally and reuse containers.